Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to the draft, by 2030, the whole country will have about 250 higher education institutions, including 30 national key schools (5 national universities, 5 regional universities, 18-20 key industry schools).

-Associate Professor Tran Thi My Dieu, Principal of Van Lang University, questioned the specific criteria for schools to become regional universities and key universities in the industry.
-She said that in the draft, the Ministry mentioned criteria such as student size, lecturers, number of professors, and area but they were not specific.
+Associate Professor Tran Thi My Dieu, Principal of Van Lang University, questioned the specific criteria for schools to become regional universities and key industry universities.
+She said that in the draft, the Ministry mentioned criteria such as student size, lecturers, number of professors, and area but not specifically.
 In addition, the Ministry's list of key schools could eliminate the efforts of the schools.

 "We set a goal to plan school A to become a regional university.
-Does this school itself assume that it doesn't need to do anything else?
+Does this school itself assume that it does not need to do anything else?
 If other schools also strive and achieve those standards, why not choose them?", Ms. Dieu raised the issue.

 Representatives of Can Tho University of Medicine and Pharmacy and Dong Thap University also proposed to put their schools on the list of key schools.